geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 27. On the top of the screen you should hopefully see a message indicating **Your flow ran successfully**, and next to each step in the flow you will see **green check marks**.
 Keep this tab open.

 28. To verify whether the flow sent an email to the **MOD Administrator**, you should check the user’s Inbox in Outlook to see whether an email was received.

+	Switch to **LON-CL1**.

-29. Select the browser tab for **Microsoft Office Home**, select Holly’s user icon in the upper right corner of the screen, and in the **My account** pane, select **Sign out.**
+29. On **LON-CL1**, in your Edge browser, you should be logged in as Holly Dickson.
+Select Holly’s user icon in the upper right corner of the screen, and in the **My account** pane, select **Sign out.**

+	Close Edge and all the open tabs to clear your cache, then select the **Edge** icon on the taskbar to start a new browser session.

-30. Once the dialog box appears indicating that you are signed out, enter the following URL in the address bar: **https://portal.office.com**
+30. In your Edge browser, enter the following URL in the address bar: **https://portal.office.com**

-31. In the **Pick an account** window, select **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+31. In the **Pick an account** window, select the **MOD Administrator** account for your tenant.
+Verify the username is **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

 32. In the **Enter password** window, enter the tenant password provided by your lab hosting provider and select **Sign in**.

 33. On the **Office 365 Home** page, select the **Outlook** icon from the column of app icons on the left side of the screen.
 This will open the **Inbox** for the **MOD Administrator**.
+If a **Welcome** window appears, then close it now.

 34. The **Inbox** should include an email from **Holly Dickson** with a subject line that starts with: **New or edited Service Request**.
-Select this email to open it.  <BR/>
+Select this email to open it.  <br/>

 	**Note:** It may take a few minutes for the email to show up in the MOD Administrator’s inbox.
+If need be, skip to step 36 and check back on the email at the end of this task.

 35. After opening the email, verify the full subject line is: **New or edited Service Request: &lt;Issue Title from the record that you created&gt;**.
 Also verify that the body of the email message is correct, and that if you included any parameters in the message (such as the Customer and Assign To values), that they are correct as well.

-36. You now want to log out of Office as the MOD Administrator and log back in as Holly.
-On the current tab displaying the MOD Administrator’s Inbox, follow the same instructions as before when you signed out as Holly and signed in as the MOD Administrator; however, this time do the reverse - sign out as the MOD Administrator and sign in as Holly.
-When you do so, remember that Holly’s password is **Pa55w.rd** and not the tenant password.
+36. Switch back to **LON-DC1**.

-37. After having signed back in as Holly, select the **Run History | Power Automate** tab in your browser.
+37. On **LON-DC1**, select the **Run History | Power Automate** tab in your browser (if necessary).

 38. In **Power Automate studio**, in the left-hand navigation pane, select **My flows**.

 39. In the **Flows** window, select the flow that you just created from the list of your flows.

 40. Review the information in the window for this flow.
 Scroll down to the bottom of the window and in the **Runs** group, you will see each of the times this flow ran.
 You should see the run that occurred for the record that you just created in the **Service Desk Requests** list.
+The status of the run should be **Succeeded**, which indicates the email was sent to the MOD Administrator.
 ‎
 ‎In addition, review the menu options that appear in the menu bar at the top of the page.
 You will not make any changes, but for future reference, you would select **Edit** if you wish to change anything in the flow.
 From the **Edit** form, you can run **Flow Checker** and **Test,** just as you did earlier when you first created the flow.